×

 Will I need to travel to see a specialist?

 "Newark and the New Jersey suburbs of Morristown, Princeton, and Freehold have some of the best selection of medical specialists in the state.
 Jersey City and Hoboken, two of the largest cities in New Jersey, also offer a wide range of specialist medical care.
 The area around Atlantic City is also known for having a good selection of medical specialists.
-Other cities in New Jersey with top-notch medical specialists include Cherry Hill, Northfield, West Orange, and Moorestown," commented one expat living in New Jersey.
+Other cities in New Jersey with top-notch medical specialists include Cherry Hill, Northfield, West Orange, and Moorestown," wrote an expat living in New Jersey.

 Are common prescription medications available in New Jersey?